 Jabra prides itself on its innovation-driven approach.
 And this shows up in their products.
 Yet still, are these headsets the headsets your business needs?

 This review will provide you with the most comprehensive and relevant information about the Engage series as a whole and the Engage 65 headsets specifically.

-Towards the end of the review, you should have a pretty good idea of whether the Engage 65 are the right headsets for your business.
+Towards the end of the review, you should have a pretty good idea of whether Engage 65 is the right headsets for your business.
 Let us start with what’s on the outside.

 The Jabra Engage 65 wireless headsets come in three variations – stereo, mono, and convertible.
 Depending on the variation, different wearing styles are included or available as accessories.
 For the mono variation, there’s an additional neckband accessory.

 The first impression that we had about the Engage 65 is that they are extremely light (all three variations).
 This, of course, is a very good thing.
-In addition, we noticed that the Jabra 65 is built from quality materials.
+Also, we noticed that the Jabra 65 is built from quality materials.

 The soft ear cushions make them comfortable on the ears.
 The cushions themselves do not cover the entire ear.
 Nevertheless, the communication experience remains immersive enough.

 After testing the stereo version in a loud office environment, the headset did a great job isolating any undesired background noises.

 The headsets are equipped with a busy light indicator both on the side and the mic.
 This feature essentially functions as a do-not-disturb indicator for colleagues.
 Thus, whenever users already have their attention invested in some tasks, they can signal it out to colleagues.

 The headset further has volume adjustment buttons and an Answer/Decline one.
-In addition, there’s a one-touch Mute/Unmute button at the tip of the mic.
+Also, there’s a one-touch Mute/Unmute button at the tip of the mic.
 Overall, the headsets are quite intuitive to operate.